Some of my favorite quotes

 - Assist the student to develop strong coping and decision-making skills.

 - Stimulate the student’s school spirit and interest in school activities.

 - Help the student develop a feeling of pride in accomplishment.

 - Provide opportunities for the student to develop personal goals and evaluate their progress toward attaining those goals.

 We attend two competitive event conference each year.
-The first, The Fall Leadership Conference is held in Helena in October and the other, The Career Development Conference is held in Billings in April.
+The first, The Fall Leadership Conference is held in Helena in October and the other, The Career Development Conference is held in Helena in April.